zachholcomb/boat_rental/README.md

 * This method takes a `Boat` as an argument
 * This method returns a hash with two key/value pairs:
   * The key `:card_number` points to the credit card number of the `Renter` that rented the boat
   * The key `:amount` points to the amount that should be charged.
-The amount is calculated by multiplying Boat's price_per_hour by the number of hours it was rented.
+The amount is calculated by multiplying the Boat's price_per_hour by the number of hours it was rented.
 However, any hours past the Dock's max_rental_time should not be counted.
 So if a Boat is rented for 4 hours, and the max_rental_time is 3, the charge should only be for 3 hours.

 The `Dock` class should respond to the following interaction pattern: